JPWILSON/JPS_V2/README.md

 It is a web application with a psql database connected to a Flask app via sqlalchemy.

-[Here](http://supalist.co/) here it is live, it is hosted on an AWS, EC2 instance.
+[Here](http://supalist.co/) it is live, it is hosted on an AWS, EC2 instance.
 As you can see if you try add lists, you will need a google account - it makes use of OAuth2.
 Read the [about](http://supalist.co/about/) page for a cheesy, cringy description, and leave some feedback [contact](mailto:supalist1@gmail.com?Subject=FeedbackViaGithub) if you have the time to take a look.
 Thanks.

 It is a recent demo project, but if you are looking from your mobile, you will notice it is not exactly the most mobile friendly front end.